LeonSeehrich/Geosiences/Climate_data/SnowModel_DDF/README.md

 This Python function calculates the daily Snow [mm], Potential Melt [mm] and Liquid_Water [mm] based on your Precipitation and Temperature data.
-It is advised to run the Calibriation\_DDF code first to get des best parameters for DDF and Tm.
+It is advised to run the Calibriation\_DDF code first to get the best parameters for DDF and Tm.

 ### The Input Parameters are:

+* best\_tm : float

+&nbsp;	Calibrated threshold temperature (°C) at which snowmelt begins

+* best\_ddf : float

+&nbsp;	Calibrated degree-day factor (mm/°C/day)

 * precip\_df : pd.DataFrame